-If the relevant Issuer (or the Guarantor) is not able, or it is impracticable for it, to satisfy its obligation to pay interest and principal on the Renminbi Notes as a result of Inconvertibility, Non-transferability or Illiquidity (each, as defined in the Conditions), the relevant Issuer (or the Guarantor) shall be entitled, on giving not less than five or more than 30 calendar days' irrevocable notice to the investors prior to the due date for payment, to settle any such payment in U.S. Dollars on the due date at the U.S. Dollar Equivalent (as defined in the Conditions) of any such interest or principal, as the case may be.
+If the relevant Issuer (or the Guarantor) is not able, or it is impracticable for it, to satisfy its obligation to pay interest and principal on the Renminbi Notes as a result of Inconvertibility, Non-transferability or Illiquidity (as defined in Condition 11(q) (Payments - Payments under Registered Notes - Inconvertibility, Non-transferability or Illiquidity), the relevant Issuer (or the Guarantor) is unable, or it is impractical for it, to pay interest or principal in Renminbi, the Conditions allow the relevant Issuer (or the Guarantor) to make payment in U.S. dollars at the prevailing spot rate of exchange, all as provided in more detail in Condition 11(q) (Payments - Payments under Registered Notes - Inconvertibility, Non-transferability or Illiquidity).